1. Skip to content

 Since Israel began bombing Lebanon in September, its airstrikes have killed over 1,400 people, and displaced more than 900,000, a fifth of the country's populationImage: Hassan Ammar/AP Photo/picture alliance

-Many politicians and diplomats have said that the only solution to the current conflict between Hezbollah and Israel, that can bring peace and security to both Israel and Lebanon, must be political.
+Many politicians and diplomats have said the only solution to the current conflict between Hezbollah and Israel, that can bring peace and security to both Israel and Lebanon, must be political.
 Part of any such solution could well involve a resolution agreed to by the United Nations' Security Council just over 18 years ago, they say.

 What is Resolution 1701?